danparaska/candi-examples/2_parameter_adjustments/Readme.md

 ### *aed_candi_params.csv*

 Change the bioturbation and irrigation parameters.
 There may be a point where the model stops working, due to, for example, too little mixing, or sharp concentration gradients.
 Plot the shapes of the profiles from the Depths.R.

+Plot the bioturbation and irrigation profiles by opening the folder 'R_Depths', then the project 'R_Depths', then the plotting scripts 'Irrigation' and 'Bioturbation'.

 <p align="center">
 <img src = "Readmeimages/Bioturb-02.png" width=25%>